 What do EPA & DHA contribute to?

 A good balance of EPA and DHA contributes to normal heart function, normal brain function, and normal vision.
-That's why it's important to get enough.
+Therefore, it is important to get enough.

-A daily intake of 250 mg DHA helps maintain normal brain function and normal vision.
+A daily intake of 250 mg DHA contributes to maintaining normal brain function and normal vision.

 A daily intake of 250 mg EPA and DHA contributes to normal heart function.